FC Hebar Pazardzhik: Supporters

 Hebar's fans are one of the most faithful and most temperamental in the country.
 For years, they have supported teams throughout the country in times of glory (in the "A" group) and fall (in "A" regional).
 Regardless of the name and class of the rival, the old Lyuben Shkodrov stadium was full of rostrums in the period 1957–1988.
 The management then decided to expand the capacity of the stadium and eliminate the runway.
 For this purpose, the "Septemvri" auxiliary playground is urgently reconstructed into a stadium with 10,000 seats, which was extended to its current capacity by 15,000 seats a few months later, and after a year it was renamed to the "Georgi Benkovski" stadium.
-In the late 1980s and early 1990s, when the team's biggest boom, the fans are constantly on the stadiums and help the players with their powerful support.
-It is noteworthy that at the end of Season 88/89, Heber played a decisive game against Academic (Sofia).
+In the late 1980s and early 1990s, when the team's biggest boom, the fans are constantly on the stadiums and help the players with their support.
+At the end of Season 88/89, Heber played a decisive game against Academic (Sofia).
 From the outcome of the match depends on the team's ranking in the "A" group for the next season.
-The stadium in Kazichane (then Akademik plays their home matches there) is crowded by 4–5,000 fans with green cravats and flags that create a unique atmosphere and Hebar wins the match with 3: 1, thus virtually assuring his "A "Group.
+The stadium in Kazichane (then Akademik plays their home matches there) is crowded by 4–5,000 fans with green cravats and flags.
+Hebar wins the match with 3:1, thus virtually assuring his "A "Group.
 After the match, the Trakia highway is cluttered with cars and buses with flags, which with horns welcome the success of Pajdjekli.
 At the Hebrew debut in the elite, at the People's Army stadium there are about 4,000 fans from Pazardjik, who do not give in to the voice of one of the biggest guitars in Bulgaria.
 The match against CSKA in Pazardzhik marks a record of home game attendance.
 There are 22,000 spectators at the stadium.
 In their first season in "A", Hebar plays his matches in front of crowded stands.
 The high attendance and the temperament of the audience make Benkovski stadium the first in Bulgaria, whose stands are fenced.